Rashes

 effective.
 Other treatments include:

 - Cortaid cream (hydrocortisone 1% cream).
-As
+See the description of

 hydrocortisone cream has an excellent moisturizing base and vanishes after a thorough

 application, instead of clumping like some off-brands.
-It is not safe to use

 - Aveeno Cleansing Bar.
 As discussed above, this product may be